pants721/pants721.github.io/content/posts/ghosts.md

 or if they did, it's been long forgotten the only thing to remember them by is fear

-its not just any fear
+its not just any fear.
 its a protective fear
 it doesnt feel like fear in the moment it feels like survival